dgaydukov/cert-spring5/files/spring5.md

 * Run `mvn clean install`
 * Download [tomcat](https://tomcat.apache.org/download-80.cgi) and extract in into `tomcat` directory
 * Run `chmod +x ./bin/catalina.sh` and then just run `./bin/catalina.sh run`
 * Copy your file `target/spring-boot-app.war` to `/tomcat/webapps`.
-This will force tomcat to exctract `.war` file into folder
+This will force tomcat to extract `.war` file into folder
 * Navigate to `http://localhost:8080/spring-boot-app/` - here your app.

 ###### Spring Boot
-In spring boot you have 2 new events.
+In spring boot you have 2 new lifecycle stages.
 You can register them in `resources/META-INF/spring.factories`.
 Just add these 2 lines
 ```
 org.springframework.boot.env.EnvironmentPostProcessor=com.example.logic.ann.postprocessors.MyEPP
 org.springframework.context.ApplicationContextInitializer=com.example.logic.ann.postprocessors.MyACI